Noahsark/DA-VPT/README.md

 ## Acknowledgments

 We thank the authors of [VPT](https://github.com/KMnP/vpt) for their foundational work and code base.
-This research was supported by [funding sources to be added].

 ## Contact